What is a retreat?

 If you’re a commuter participant on a retreat, it means you go back home when the formal sessions end for the evening and return the next day.
 Meals are provided if arranged as part of your event.
 Tea, coffee, soda and snacks are available throughout the day.

 If you’re a resident, you’ll have a room and stay at Mercy Center for the duration of your retreat.
 You’ll stay in a private or double room with a private or shared bath (please ask about availability of your preference at registration).
 There are no televisions or electronics in our rooms to distract from the retreat experience, but laundry facilities and an exercise room are available for free to all guests.
 Overnight guests also enjoy warm, nourishing meals.
 Resident fees are usually a little higher due to the cost of your room and additional meals.
+Three meals a day are provided for overnight guests.

 How the guest rooms furnished?